-When I think of him, I’ll always be reminded of one of my favorite poems by Thomas Love Peacock, called Love and Age.
-If you ever get a chance to read it, please do, and if you relate to it in any way, please know that I fully understand how you feel:
+When I think of him, I’ll always be reminded of one of my favorite poems, Love and Age, by Thomas Love Peacock.
+If you ever get a chance to read it, please do, and if you relate to it in any way, please know that I fully understand how you feel.

-Many years ago, I’d been seriously in love.
-Ed made me feel like I was the luckiest person alive.
+Many years ago, I’d been seriously in love with Ed who made me feel exuberant, like life was finally wide open for me.
 We had so much in common.
 I made him laugh.
 He said stupid things that I found incredibly endearing.
-It was all so predictable and naive; nevertheless, our relationship felt rapturous.
+Our relationship was rapturous.

-But like many loves that happen to us when we’re young, ours inevitably reached an end.
-He totally and thoroughly broke my heart by falling in love with one of my closest friends at the time, and I still have the sneaking suspicion that the feeling was mutual on her end.
-With this pivot to someone new, he subsequently fell out of love with me.
+But like many loves that happen to us when we’re young, Ed and mine inevitably reached an end.
+He totally and thoroughly broke my heart by falling in love with one of my closest friends at the time, and, to this day, I still have the sneaking suspicion that the feeling was mutual on her end.
+With his pivot to someone new, he subsequently and unequivocally fell out of love with me.

-We evaded the truth like this from the time we met until the time we parted.
+We evaded the truth from the time we met until the time we parted, despite the many subliminal attempts our friends made to bring us together.
 I was madly in love but unwilling to take the leap.
 I’m not sure if he felt as strongly as I had felt at the time, but he definitely made it known that I was on the forefront of his mind, that he wanted to be with me, even though he was equally unwilling to take the first step.
-Heartbreak can really be a bitch sometimes.
+(Heartbreak can really be a bitch sometimes.)

 There was a time, about three months into my first teaching job abroad, where he sent me this beautiful message, describing the white porch swing he was sitting on while thinking about me, asking me how life was in my own part of the world.
 It was our porch swing, one of a few places where we got the closest to letting our feelings spill out, where we almost willingly jumped off the edge into the abyss.
 Because I knew him, I knew what that meant.
 He missed me.
 He wished I was there with him in that moment.
 And so did I.